TakeDown Soft Bait

 TakeDown Soft Bait is a new soft bait for a fast acting solution when combating severe rodent infestations.
 TakeDown combines the palatability of a soft bait with bromethalin, (fast acting, non-anticoagulant neurotoxin).
 Results can be seen in as little at 2-3 days.
 As a non-anticoagulant, TakeDown attacks the nervous system of the rodent and does not cause internal bleeding.
 It is ideal for with anticoagulant-resistant rodent populations or as part of a resistance prevention program.

 TakeDown as a soft bait is a wax-free formula, it will not melt at high temperatures and has a combination of food-grade oils and grains to make it attractive to rodents.
 The packaging allows the aroma to be released and attract rodents.
 Many times rodent baits need to compete with various food forms, such as poultry or livestock feed.
 TakeDown Soft Bait has very good acceptance among rodent populations.
-This soft bait may be used in a bait station on rods or used with Lipha's Techs's SoftSecure Technology (SST)
+This soft bait may be used in a bait station on rods. such as Protecta Ambush Bait Stations or used with Lipha's Techs's SoftSecure Technology (SST)

 Packaging: Easy to carry, 4 lb containers, 8 gram (0.28 oz) pouches (about 227 pouches)